 Since 2010, Curaçao and St. Maarten – like Aruba – have been autonomous countries in the Kingdom of the Netherlands.
 Bonaire, St. Eustatius and Saba have been municipalities of the Netherlands since.
 At the start of the new constitutional status, the aim was to provide the Caribbean parts of the Kingdom with a healthy starting position and perspective on socio-economic development.
 This has only been successful to a limited extent.
 All islands of the Caribbean part of the Kingdom are still facing major economic, social, institutional and financial challenges.
 Challenges that require focus and determination from all governments in the Kingdom in the coming years.

 We help identify the causes of the economic problems, develop solutions and policies and implement them.
 Our people have knowledge of the economies of all islands and have access to useful data and information.
 They know the background of the constitutional reforms and have an extensive network of business contacts in the authorities and in the business community.
 They know the culture and speak the language.

-Work that our people have done in the Caribbean part of the Kingdom:
+Work that our people have carried out in the Caribbean part of the Kingdom (per theme):